alice-lg/alice-lg/README.md

 Currently Alice-LG supports the following APIs:
 - [birdwatcher API](https://github.com/ecix/birdwatcher) for [BIRD](http://bird.network.cz/)

-Normally you would install the [birdwatcher API](https://github.com/ecix/birdwatcher) directly on the machine where you run [BIRD](http://bird.network.cz/) and then install Alice-LG on a seperate public facing server and point her to the afore mentioned [birdwatcher API](https://github.com/ecix/birdwatcher).
+Normally you would first install the [birdwatcher API](https://github.com/ecix/birdwatcher) directly on the machine(s) where you run [BIRD](http://bird.network.cz/) on and then install Alice-LG on a seperate public facing server and point her to the afore mentioned [birdwatcher API](https://github.com/ecix/birdwatcher).

 This project was a direct result of the [RIPE IXP Tools Hackathon](https://atlas.ripe.net/hackathon/ixp-tools/)